alioguzhan/react-editext/README.md

 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | :white_check_mark:                                                                                                                                                                                            | :white_check_mark:                                                                                                                                                                                                | :white_check_mark:                                                                                                                                                                                            | :white_check_mark:                                                                                                                                                                                                            | :white_check_mark:                                                                                                                                                                                        | :white_check_mark: :exclamation:                                                                                                                                                                                |

-* `rows` prop for textarea has no effect in IE/Edge.
-You can set its `height` with some css.
+* `rows` prop for textarea has no effect in IE. You can set its `height` with some css.
+(This is IE-specific.
+Edge is fine.)

 ## Contributors ✨